Freelance editing is what I am made to do!

 I was thrilled when she sent me an autographed book because she has been one of my favorite authors for years!

-While reading books published from authors I met online, I noticed that many of them didn’t have a good editor.
+While reading books published by authors I met online, I noticed that many of them didn’t have a good editor.
 I ended up editing their books for them!

 At first, I did this for free.
 This is how I started to build my reputation as an editor.
 (Remember, I was an unknown editor back then!)